gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 non-Abelian anyons
 can be used as a **topological qubit.**

-Gates are implemented by **braiding** — moving anyons around each other.
+Gates are implemented by **braiding**: moving anyons around each other.

-The braiding unitary depends only on the topology of the braiding path — not on the speed, the exact path, or small perturbations.
+The braiding unitary depends only on the topology of the braiding path, not on the speed, the exact path, or small perturbations.